The Craft · Pashwrap

 The de-haired fiber is washed in cold water to remove natural oils, dust, and any residual material from the combing and de-hairing process.
 No detergents.
 No chemical treatments.
 No industrial scouring agents that strip the fiber's natural surface properties.

-This step matters more than it appears to.
-The commercial cashmere industry routinely uses chlorination and chemical softening treatments on fiber that has been damaged by machine processing โ restoring softness that the machines removed.
+The commercial cashmere industry routinely uses chlorination and chemical softening treatments on fiber damaged by machine processing.
 Our fiber has not been machine-processed and does not require chemical remediation.
 It goes into the spinning stage in its most natural state.

 Step 04